 Disability and Child Support Payments

-If your ex is compelled by court order to pay child support, and then suddenly experiences a disability that interferes with his or her ability to work, what can you do?
+If your ex is compelled by court order to pay child support, and suddenly experiences a disability that interferes with his or her ability to work, what can you do?
 Custodial parents who find themselves in this situation should start by asking the following questions.

 Garnishing Disability Benefits for Child Support Payments

-Parents who owe child support and who receives disability benefits should be aware that the courts can dip into those benefits, in the form of formally garnishing them before they even get to you.
-This makes it virtually impossible not to pay at least part of your regular child support payments, but it can also make paying other bills or buying groceries extremely difficult when trying to get by on the remaining amount, especially if you are out of work temporarily.
+Parents who owe child support and who receive disability benefits should be aware that the courts can dip into those benefits and formally garnish them before they even get to you.
+This makes it virtually impossible not to pay at least part of your regular child support payments.
+It can also make paying other bills or buying groceries extremely difficult when trying to get by on the remaining amount.

 Help for Disabled Parents Who Owe Child Support

-Disabled parents struggling to pay child support should seek a modification of child support prior to having their wages garnished.
-A modification may be granted following a legitimate decrease of income due to your disability.
+Parents with disabilities who are struggling to pay child support should seek a modification of child support before having their wages garnished.
+A modification may be granted following a legitimate decrease in income due to your disability.
 In such cases, the court will evaluate the nature of the disability, as well as the expected duration of the impairment.